GEstrellaS/fund-disaster-relief/docs/DesignDoc.md

 User Features:
 Users can view a list of goods in the inventory.
-This inventory can be filtered by the maximum amount available, updating the display to show only products below the user-defined threshold.
-Live updates are possible through a good search, showing only goods that contain the user-defined search term.
+This inventory can be searched by the name of the good, updating the display to showing only goods that contain the user-defined search term.
 Users can click on any product to access its detail page.
 Users can view, add to, and remove items from their donation cart.
 The donation cart allows users to see their selected goods and proceed to checkout to finalize their donation.
 Users can navigate between the Login, Browse, and Donation Cart pages at any time.

 Admin Features:
-The admin can view the inventory, search for specific goods, and add new goods listings on their browse page.
+The admin can view the inventory, search for specific goods, and add new goods and delete listings on their browse page.
 Clicking on a specific product listing redirects the admin to the good's detail page, where they can update its cost and quantity.

 ### Definition of MVP

 The minimum viable product includes:

-Login and logout functionality for Administrators and Customers.
+* Login and logout functionality for Administrators and Customers.
-Functionalities such as searching for goods, adding goods to the donation cart, and checking out.
+* Functionalities such as searching for goods, adding goods to the donation cart, and checking out.
-Inventory management, which allows the site owner to add, remove, and update goods in the inventory.
+* Inventory management, which allows the site owner to add, remove, and update goods in the inventory.
-Data persistence, ensuring that the inventory, users, and user shopping carts are saved.
+* Data persistence, ensuring that the inventory, users, and user donation carts are saved.

 ### MVP Features

->  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+Top-Level Epics:
+* Accounts
+  * User should be able to create an account.
+  * User cannout create an account with a pre-existing username.
+* Login
+  * Users and Admins should be able to login into their own accounts.
+* Logout
+    * Users and Admins should be able to logout of their own accounts.
+    * Users and Admins cannot logout if they are not logged in.
+* Donation Cart
+  * Users should be able to add products to a cart.
+  * Users should be able to remove products from a cart.
+  * Users should be able to checkout a cart.
+  * Users should be able to see the total price of their cart.
+* Products
+  * Users should be able to see a list of products.
+  * Users should be able to search for a product.
+  * Users should be able to view a product's details.
+  * Admins should be able to add a product.
+  * Admins should be able to remove a product.
+  * Admins should be able to edit a product

 ### Enhancements

-> _**[Sprint 4]** Describe what enhancements you have implemented for the project._
+In our MVP, we have introduced a feature that allows the admin to post Announcement on a Announcement board.
+These Announcements are displayed on the Donation Cupboard page as soon as a user logs in.

+To implement this enhancement, an 'Announcement Management' button has been added to the admin page, enabling the admin to effortlessly post and delete Announcements.

 ## Application Domain

 This section describes the application domain.

-![Domain Model](domain-model-placeholder.png)

-> _**[Sprint 2 & 4]**

 FundMorocco's primary domain entity revolves around its users, which are categorized into regular users and an admin, termed as the "U-Fund Manager".
 Regular users access the platform to view the list of goods available for donation to aid the Morocco Earthquake relief efforts.
-They can add these goods to their "Funding Basket" and eventually finalize their donation through a checkout process.
-In addition, users can communicate via email and track the needs related to the earthquake relief.
-The U-Fund Manager, on the other hand, oversees the "Donation Cupboard" which houses all donated items.
+They can add these goods to their "Donation Cart" and eventually finalize their donation through a checkout process.

+The U-Fund Manager, on the other hand, oversees the "Donation Cupboard" which houses all items that can be donated.
 The manager can add, remove, or modify the list of goods in the inventory, ensuring the platform stays updated with available relief items.
-Communication is integral, with email mechanisms in place to facilitate updates and notifications between users and the admin.
+Communication is integral, with a Announcement Management button the admin can post Announcements to facilitate updates between users and the admin.

-> can discuss the more important domain entities and their relationship
-> to each other._
+![Domain Model](domain-model-placeholder.png)

 ## Architecture and Design